LukasKaufmannRelaxdays/sync-multiple-google-calendars/docs/README.md

   - The account needs to have "Make changes to events" to all calendars; some clients may disable this access to external accounts - in this case you'll need to setup the script on the client account and allow access to it to the R&P calendar
+- If you're already manually duplicating events between calendars, you'll need to do one of the following or MergeCalendarsTogether will treat the duplicates as Primary events
+  * Delete the duplicates
+  * Rename the duplicates with the Prefix to allow MergeCalendarsTogether to manage those events as Merged events

 ## Getting Starting